Why I won’t be returning to Cleveland Concoction.

 He flipped over the next book in the stack which is the cover of Superman Batman and Aquaman searching for the Atom.

-“A lot of people actually tell me this is their favorite cover,” he said.
 “Really?”
 I replied, intrigued.
 It’s a good one, and I definitely wanted a signature on because of the mainstream characters, but he produced so much more interesting work, that I was surprised.

 “For me it was one of those moments… I finally get to draw Superman!”